Documented to be almost always right 99.7% of the time.

 So I want health insurance.

-Now I don't know if they pooled him with a with a group of other like-minded people or not, but it was not part of a group, as far as he knew.
+Now, I don't know if they pooled him with a group of other like-minded people or not, but it was not part of a group, as far as they knew.

-He wasn't part of employee group or any of that.
+He wasn't part of an employee group or any of that.

 I didn't get that to him.

-The point is that his company told him that his prices are skyrocketing, at least gonna double.
+The point is that his company told him that his prices are skyrocketing, at least going to double.

-The objective of Obamacare is to is to slowly force them out of business.
+The objective of Obamacare is to slowly force them out of business.

 And the way you do that is zap them with a bunch of rules and regulations that up their prices beyond what their customers can afford.